CityOfNewYork/patterns-cli/src/utilities/copy/readme.md

 # Copy

 Copy value of an input to the clipboard.
+It will focus on the input an toggle the aria pressed attribute of the toggling button to indicate a successful copy.

 ## Usage